gaurip1804/hotel-reservation/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Used Hooks like useContext and useCallBack to perform operations.

 ## Available Scripts

 In the project directory, you can run:

+### `npm run server`

+To start your server on local machine.
+Data is stored in Json file.

 ### `npm start`